More About Smart recovery

 - organisations including private, public and not for profit mental health and addiction services.

-- Meetings happen In-person and online.
+- Meetings facilitated by volunteers and mental health professionals happen In-person and online.

 - SMART Family and Friends meetings provide support for those who have loved ones with mental health and any type of addiction problems.